Strong-field chiral imaging with twisted photoelectrons

-The orientation-averaged CEP-averaged momentum distributions, calculated with \qprop, are shown in \figref{fig:Qprop}.
-The distribution $P(\beta)$ leads to target orientation such that, $\langle\cos^2(\beta)\rangle=0.6$, which is routinely achievable in an experiment by an alignment pre-pulse \cite{stapelfeldt2003colloquium}.
-As before, in panel (a) we plot the plane-wave momentum distribution, which remains symmetric, but now it is averaged over the molecular orientations, introducing orbitals with additional $m$ values, in particular $m=0$ that leads to a strong signal along the $p_{||}$ axis.
+While virtually perfect molecular alignment is possible \cite{holmegaard_laser-induced_2009} and we expect PEVD to be maximal in this case, we consider also PEVD for a modest degree of alignment.
+The inclusion of different orientations leads to contributions of orbitals with $m\in [-3,3]$, and correspondingly, $l_v \in [-3,3]$.
+For more details on orientation averaging, see the supplemental material \cite{supplemental_material}.
+The orientation-averaged CEP-averaged momentum distributions calculated with \qprop\ are shown in \figref{fig:Qprop}.
+The distribution $P(\beta)=3\cos^2(\beta)$ leads to target orientation such that, $\langle\cos^2(\beta)\rangle=0.6$, which is routinely achievable in experiments by an alignment pre-pulse \cite{stapelfeldt2003colloquium}.
+Note that $\beta$ is the angle between the $z$ axes of the molecular and laboratory frames \cite{brink_angular_1968}.
+As before, in panel (a) we plot the plane-wave momentum distribution, which remains symmetric, but is now averaged over the molecular orientations, introducing orbitals with additional $m$ values, in particular $m=0$, that leads to a strong signal along the $p_{\parallel}$ axis.
 In panels (b) and (d), the OAM-resolved momentum distribution is plotted for $l_v=\pm1$ and $l_v=\pm2$, respectively.
 Panel (b) is equivalent to \figref{fig:diagrams}(c), the partial alignment leads to some reduction in the asymmetry, such that $|\langle$PEVD$^{+}_{1}\rangle|$, panel (c), peaks at $50\%$.
 On the other hand, the higher OAM $l_v=\pm2$ in panel (d) allows for a larger asymmetry, as the initial state $\ket{\chi^{\pm}_2}$ exhibits even more bias in the momentum distribution, enabling $|\langle$PEVD$^{+}_{2}\rangle|\approx 120\%$ to be achieved in panel (e).
 The signal of $\langle|M^{+}_{\pm2}|^2\rangle$ is lower than that of $\langle|M^{+}_{\pm1}|^2\rangle$, but a sizable region in momentum is larger than $2\%$ of the peak of $\langle|M^{+}|^2\rangle$, and thus could be reasonably measured.
 We do not plot $\langle|M^{+}_0|^2\rangle$ or $\langle|M^{+}_{\pm3}|^2\rangle$ as they are both symmetric and not enantio-sensitive, which is because the photoelectron will derive from a single symmetrical $s$- and $f$-state, respectively.